-Cats aren’t known to tolerate much — that’s why we love them.
+Cats are lovable jerks who are unable to tolerate much — that’s why we couldn’t get enough of them.
 Cats are determined, independent (until they need something), finicky, and like things their own way.
 So, when choosing a collar and ID tag for them, it’s important to keep their personality and comfort top of mind.

 Collars come in so many different brands and styles.
 Through a little experimentation and a lot of patience, you’ll be able to find one that suits even the pickiest feline friend.
 It’s important, even if your cat is strictly indoors, to have some sort of ID on the collar or tag so that if he finds himself lost outdoors, someone can get him safely back home.
 This is especially important considering 25% of cats who go missing from their homes are never found, according to a study about lost pets conducted by ASPCA researchers.